CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

         ops.produce_default_navigation:
           - navigationType

-    # default navigation: go to this task on success
+    # default navigation - go to this task on success
     do_something:
       do:
         ops.something:

-    # default navigation: go to this task on failure
+    # default navigation - go to this task on failure
     on_failure:
       send_error_mail:
         do: